SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Menus/Menus.md

 We have described how to add a menubar and a toolbar to a window.
 It required quite some code to define the menu items and the toolbar buttons.
 We have also described how messages can be shown in the status bar at the bottom of a window.
 At the end, we also described how to add a context menu to a tree presenter.

 An important aspect of menu items and toolbar buttons is their enablement based on the state of the presenter in a window.
-We have shown how to apply enablement, and we verified the behavior in several figures.
+We have shown how to apply enablement, and we illustrated the behavior in several figures.